 Deciding on a personal training business name is a big step toward branching out on your own.
 Not only is your name your identity in the fitness industry, but choosing one makes your business feel real as it comes together.

-In this article, we’ll go over why your personal training business name is important, what makes a good one, the steps to follow in choosing a name, and provide some examples for inspiration.
+In this article, we’ll go over why your personal training business name is important, what makes a good one, the steps to follow in choosing a fitness business name, and provide some examples for inspiration.

 Sometimes, fitness business newbies make the mistake of thinking their business name isn’t essential.
 Your success will depend on getting clients and helping them achieve results, right?
 And you probably already have some clients who will follow you to your new business, so does the name really matter that much?